BA (Hons) Library and Information Management (Top-up)

 For every 10 credits, students should engage with around 100 notional hours of learning.
 This will be approximately 30% direct learning contact 70% independent student learning.

-Comparative Library and Information Management (20 credits, compulsory)
+Comparative Library & Information Management (20 credits, compulsory)

 Digital Information Management and Governance (20 credits, compulsory)

-This module will give students practical and theoretical skills in creating, managing and curating online information.
-In addition, it will provide a useful overview of the principles of records and archives management.
-(Report 100%)
+This module will give students practical and theoretical skills in ethically creating, managing, and curating digital information within a complex ecosystem.
+In addition, it will provide a useful overview of the principles of records and archives management, reimagined for the challenges of big data, cloud environments, and evolving regulatory landscapes.
+(Report plan 20%, Report 80%)

 User Experience in Libraries and Information Services (20 credits, compulsory)

-The module aims to introduce students to a range of user experience evidence based research techniques in order to gain a fuller understanding of user behaviour with a view to improving library and information services for the benefit of users.
-(Report 100%)
+The module aims to introduce students to a range of user experience evidence-based research techniques in order to gain a fuller understanding of user behaviour with a view to improving library and information services for the benefit of users.
+(Report plan 20%, Report 80%)

 Dissertation (40 credits, compulsory)